TRAVEL DESTINATION: Whangarei Heads, Northland, North Island, New Zealand

 BEYOND WHANGAREI HEADS

-When staying in Whangarei Heads are I always either start or end my trip by visiting at least one of the nearby points of interest.
+When staying in Whangarei Heads I always either start or end my trip by visiting at least one of the nearby points of interest.

 Subtropical Whangarei is New Zealand’s northernmost city that makes for a perfect stopover.
 The heart of the city offers many dining opportunities, cafes, museums, galleries, shops, as well as an international town basin marina.
 You’ll quickly realize that apart from the compact Quayside in the town centre you are mainly surrounded by an abundance of natural beauty.